 A conservation program that requires the contracted agricultural use to be permanently changed shall not qualify as an allowed use under these rules unless approved by the Administrator under the Change in Use rules herein.

 A conservation program that requires agricultural production use to stop shall not qualify as an allowed use under these rules.

+No new construction permits or use permits may be issued to a contracted parcel unless the parcel is in full compliance with state law, these Rules, other County policies or the terms in the Williamson Act contract.
+The owner must first demonstrate that there is an existing commercial agricultural use on the property.
+Any proposed residential development which creates more than one residence per contract is subject to review by the Administrator to ensure compliance with these Rules and the density provisions of the applicable zoning and general plan land use designation

 Change in Use